 You are paying for the computation, regardless of whether your transaction succeeds or fails.
 Even if it fails, the miners must validate and execute your transaction (compute) and therefore you must pay for that computation just like you would pay for a successful transaction.

-You can see your TX fee (
+You can see your transaction fee (

-gas, the person is either talking about:
+When you hear "Gas", the person is either talking about:

 - Gas Limit

 The total cost of a transaction (the "transaction fee") is the gas limit, multiplied by the gas price.
 Typically, if someone just says "Gas", they are talking about the "Gas Limit".
 You can think of the gas limit like the amount of liters/gallons/units of gas for a car.
 You can think of the gas price as the cost of that liter/gallon/unit of gas:

 To fill up your "tank", it takes...

 21,000 units of gasat